yanorepuser4/neural-compressor/neural_coder/docs/FP8OpSwap.md

 ## Use Guide (BKC)

 The features are called `fp8_matmul_swap` and `fp8_add_swap` in Neural Coder.
-So for example, if you want to swap `matmul`, then use `fp8_matmul_swap`.
+So for example, if you want to swap "matmul", then use `fp8_matmul_swap`.

 The usage is simple.
-If you want to swap `add` op for `transformers`, then first git clone it as a folder called `transformers`, and then execute below python code in the directory where you git clone `transformers`:
+If you want to swap "add (+, +=)" op for "transformers", then first git clone it as a folder called "transformers", and then execute below Python code in the directory where you git clone "transformers":

 ```
 from neural_coder import enable